-When a student is determined to be missing for 24 hours, or less if circumstances warrant, and the student is under 18 years of age and not an emancipated individual, WNCC is required to notify a custodial parent or guardian.
+Pursuant to Board Policy BP-531: Missing Student Notification, when a student is determined to be missing for 24 hours, or less if circumstances warrant, and the student is under 18 years of age and not an emancipated individual, WNCC is required to notify a custodial parent or guardian.
 Local law enforcement will be notified if a student is determined missing regardless of the prior identification of a contact person.